Solinst Double Valve Pumps

 After venting, pressure is re-applied, again forcing water from the pump and raising the water in the sample line closer to the surface.
 Repeating the drive and vent cycle will eventually cause the water in the sample line to discharge at surface in a gentle pulsating flow.

-(See the Double Valve Pump Operating Principles document for a detailed illustration of the Double Valve Pump operation).
+See the Double Valve Pump Operating Principles document for a detailed illustration of the Double Valve Pump operation, or check out the video below.

 The key to a representative sample, especially when monitoring for volatiles, is to not allow drive gas to enter the pump and aerate the sample water during a drive period.
 This means you need to carefully calculate the appropriate amount of pressure to be applied.
 Always calculate pressure based on depth to static water level (plus 10 psi for line loss), increasing only incrementally to improve performance.